AlexeyM64/cmPurgeBackup/README.md

 ## How to Run the Application

 Point your browser to System Management Portal and go to System > Task Manager > Task Schedule.
 You will notice two custom tasks: FullDBList and cmPurgeBackup.
-The latter is scheduled on FullDBList comletetion.
-Current setting is to leave the last Full Backup file (.cbk) only, you may change it editing the cmPurgeBackup task settings.
+The first is scheduled to run on demand, the latter - to run on FullDBList completion.

+Current setting of cmPurgeBackup is to leave the last Full Backup file (.cbk) only, which can be changed if you wish.
+Possible task's settings are discussed in the correspondent developers' community article.

 ## Have fun!